MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 - Storage tier and size.
 - Backup retention period.

 Compute tier can be scaled up or down between Burstable, General Purpose, and Memory Optimized, to adjust to the needs of your workload.
-In each of these tiers there's an ample selection of pre-configured hardware of different generations and with more or less CPUs and more or less installed memory.
+In each of these tiers, there's an ample selection of preconfigured hardware of different generations and with more or less CPUs and more or less installed memory.
 Among that wide selection you can choose the one that supports your resource requirements at any time, while keeping your operational costs reduced and adjusted to your needs.

 The number of vCores and installed memory can be scaled up or down.
 The storage tier can also be configured up or down to accommodate to the requirements of throughput and IOPS that your workload demands.
 The storage size can only be increased.
 Also, depending on your requirements you can increase or decrease the backup retention period between 7 to 35 days.